koendv/t12-958/README.md

 ### Changing temperature sensor

-DS18B20 is the default temperature sensor.
-Change, depending upon sensor used in the soldering iron handle, and save the settings.
+DS18B20 is the default temperature sensor, it's what I use.
+This can be changed in the menu.

 E.g. for DS18B20, in the menu:

+- press button more than 1 second to enter menu
-- Cold End ⇨ Sensor ONEWIRE
+- Cold End ⇨ Sensor ⇨ ONEWIRE
 - Save and Recall ⇨ Save

 ## Downloading firmware